Skip to main content

 A7

-You will be provided with a payment receipt after your payment is accepted.
-Please ensure that the electronic payment receipt is either saved or printed for reference or enquiry before exiting the relevant screen.
+After your payment is accepted, you will be provided with an electronic payment receipt.
+Before exiting the relevant screen, please ensure that the electronic payment receipt is either saved or printed for reference or enquiry.

-Please refer to the step-by-step guide on “Make Electronic Payment” for more information.
+Please refer to the step-by-step guide on “Make Electronic Payment” (784 KB) for more information.

 Part D – Concessionary Fees